ZhenHuangLab/Blog/content/about/index.md

 ---
 type: about
 linktitle: About
-title: Hi, my name is Zhen Huang.
+title: 黄振 ｜ Zhen Huang
 seo_title: About
 description: Learn more about my background and experience.
 ---